Create a League Part 2: Set up a round robin schedule on OpenSports (web guide)

 In order to create your round robin schedule, at least the min number of teams must have registered (note, if you have a few last minute teams trickling in, you can edit the schedule).

-- View the teams that have registered under Dashboard
+- View the Teams that have registered under Teams

-- View players who have registered (and even assign free agents to teams) by tapping on View Players.
+- View players who have registered (and even assign free agents to teams) by tapping on the Players button from the navigation bar

 B) Assign teams to pools